schilama/Neural-Networks/ReadMe.md

-This folder contains assignments that are part of COMPSCI 682 curriculum
+This folder contains course work that is part of COMPSCI 682 curriculum